Positano's colourful terraced buildings rising above the beach on the Amalfi Coast

 The city

-The Duomo di Salerno (Cathedral of San Matteo) was founded by Robert Guiscard in 1076 and contains the tomb of St. Matthew.
-The Atrium (with ancient Roman columns) and the 12th-century bronze doors cast in Constantinople are the key features.
-The underground archaeological area beneath the cathedral is accessible and contains Roman remains.
+The Duomo di Salerno (Cathedral of San Matteo) was founded by Robert Guiscard in 1076 and contains the tomb of St. Matthew the Evangelist in the crypt.
+The Atrium (with 28 ancient Roman columns from Paestum) and the 12th-century bronze doors cast in Constantinople are the key features.
+Entry free; the underground archaeological area beneath the cathedral contains Roman remains (entry approximately €4 as of 2026).
+Open daily 8:30am–8pm.

 The medical school legacy

 The Scuola Medica Salernitana was the first and for several centuries the most important medical university in Europe (9th–13th centuries).
-The Trotula (a treatise on women’s medicine) and Regimen Sanitatis Salernitanum (health advice in verse) were produced here and influenced European medicine for centuries.
+It was notable for accepting women as both students and teachers — Trotula de Ruggiero was a prominent physician and author.
+The Trotula (treatises on women’s medicine) and Regimen Sanitatis Salernitanum (health advice in verse, used across medieval Europe) were produced here.
+The Museo Virtuale della Scuola Medica (Via dei Mercanti 74) presents the history through interactive displays.
+Entry approximately €3.

 Base for the Amalfi Coast